 If a paper towel roll is too small for your dog or you want to use hard dog treats or bits of kibble, try using an empty box.
 Poke holes in the box slightly larger than the size of the treats, place the treats in the box, and seal the top.
 Your dog will have to toss the box around in order to get the treats to fall out of the holes.
 To alter the challenge, simply change the size of the container.
-Your dog will need to manipulate an empty tissue box differently than a round potato chip tube or a pizza box.
+Your dog will need to manipulate an empty tissue box differently than a cylindrical potato chip tube or a pizza box.

 Because these cardboard dispensers are destructible, ensure your dog doesn’t eat the bits of cardboard that fall off.
 As with any puzzle toy, these are meant to be used under supervision.
-And because these toys were destined for your recycling box anyway, there’s always a fresh box or tube waiting to be filled.
+And because these toys were destined for your recycling bin anyway, there’s always a fresh box or tube waiting to be filled.

 Muffin Tin Shell Game

 This version of the shell game requires a muffin tin and a ball for each cup in the tin.
 Tennis balls are a great size for a standard muffin tin, but any appropriately sized ball will do.
-And if your dog is a toy breed, simply use a mini muffin pan and miniature tennis balls.
-But don’t ever use balls too small for your dog’s size as they can pose a choking hazard.
+And if your dog is a Toy breed, simply use a mini muffin pan and miniature tennis balls.
+But don’t ever use balls too small for your dog’s size, as they can pose a choking hazard.

 To help your dog get the hang of the game, leave the cups uncovered at first.
 Fill each muffin cup with treats or kibble and let your dog lick or paw the goodies out.
 Now that your dog knows good things can be found in the cups, it’s time to cover them with the balls.
 Your dog will have to remove each ball to get at the treat underneath.

 To increase the difficulty, only bait some of the cups with food but continue to cover all the cups with balls.
 Now your dog will need to use scent to locate where the treats are located.
-This will help prepare your dog for other scent related games like hide-and-seek.
+This will help prepare your dog for other scent-related games like hide and seek.

 Doggy Ball Pit

 If your dog enjoys playing hide-and-seek, this toy will really up the difficulty level.
 All you need is a plastic kiddie pool and tons of balls.
-Fill the kiddie pool with the balls then sprinkle kibble or treats on top.
-As your dog walks through the balls to retrieve the food, the balls, and therefore the treats, will keep shifting positions keeping your dog occupied for a long time.
+Fill the kiddie pool with the balls, then sprinkle kibble or treats on top.
+As your dog walks through the balls to retrieve the food, the balls, and therefore the treats, will keep shifting positions, keeping your dog occupied for a long time.